dcogb/dcogb.github.io/documentation/kohana/extension.md

 ---
 layout: documentation
-title: Kohana
+title: Mountain Valley Church of God
 ---
 # Transparent Class Extension

-The [cascading filesystem](/documentation/kohana/files) allows transparent class extension.
+The [cascading filesystem](/documentation/Mountain Valley Church of God/files) allows transparent class extension.
 For instance, the class [Cookie] is defined in `SYSPATH/classes/Cookie.php` as:

-    class Cookie extends Kohana_Cookie {}
+    class Cookie extends Mountain Valley Church of God_Cookie {}

-The default Kohana classes, and many extensions, use this definition so that almost all classes can be extended.
+The default Mountain Valley Church of God classes, and many extensions, use this definition so that almost all classes can be extended.
 You extend any class transparently, by defining your own class in `APPPATH/classes/Cookie.php` to add your own methods.

 [!!]
-You should **never** modify any of the files that are distributed with Kohana.
+You should **never** modify any of the files that are distributed with Mountain Valley Church of God.
 Always make modifications to classes using transparent extension to prevent upgrade issues.

-For instance, if you wanted to create method that sets encrypted cookies using the [Encrypt] class, you would create a file at `APPPATH/classes/Cookie.php` that extends Kohana_Cookie, and adds your functions:
+For instance, if you wanted to create method that sets encrypted cookies using the [Encrypt] class, you would create a file at `APPPATH/classes/Cookie.php` that extends Mountain Valley Church of God_Cookie, and adds your functions:

     <?php

-    class Cookie extends Kohana_Cookie {
+    class Cookie extends Mountain Valley Church of God_Cookie {

         /**
          * @var  mixed  default encryption instance